-Basic Vehicle Control.
-You will be tested on your ability to control the vehicle.
-You will be asked to move your vehicle forward and backward, and to turn it within a defined area.
-These areas may be marked with traffic lanes, cones, barriers, or something similar.
+Basic Vehicle Control: You will be tested on your skill to control the vehicle.
+A test course will be set up consisting of six (6) various exercises.
+You will be asked to move your vehicle forward, backward and turn it within a defined area.
+These areas may be marked with traffic lanes, cones, barriers or something similar.
 The examiner will tell you how each control test is to be done.
+You will be required to perform at least two (2) of the six (6) exercises.
+You will be scored on how well you stay within the exercise boundaries, how many times you move forward and final vehicle position.
+The basic control skills will be administered based on the layout of the test site.

-On-road Test.
-You will be tested on your ability to safely drive your vehicle in a variety of traffic situations.
-The situations may include left and right turns, intersections, railroad crossings, curves, up and down grades, single or multi-lane roads, streets, or highways.
-The examiner will tell you where to drive.
+On the Road Skills Test: You will be taken over a route specified by the examiner.
+You will be tested on your skill to safely drive your vehicle in a variety of traffic situations.
+The situations may include: left and right turns; intersections; railroad crossings; curves; up and down grades; single or multi-lane roads; streets or highways.
+The examiner will score specific tasks: such as turns; merging into traffic; lane changes and speed control at specific places along the route.
+The examiner will also score whether you correctly do tasks such as signaling, searching for hazards, controlling speed and lane positioning.